Certificate of Competence (COC) for Key Quarry and Mine Personnel

 - The planning/intelligence manager, and the logistics manager at an incident.

-Unit 17694: Demonstrate knowledge of explosives and their properties.
-People credited with this unit standard are able to demonstrate knowledge of current legislative and licensing requirements associated with explosives and demonstrate knowledge of explosives products and related equipment.
+NZQA 17694: Demonstrating knowledge of explosives and their properties.
+People credited with this unit standard are able to demonstrate knowledge of current legislative and licensing requirements associated with explosives and knowledge of explosives products and related equipment.

-Unit 21152: Demonstrate and apply knowledge of storing explosives for use.
+NZQA 21152: Demonstrating and applying knowledge of storing explosives for use.
 People credited with this unit standard are able to:

-- Describe the process of applying for test certificates and permits to build a magazine and store explosives
+- Describing the process of applying for test certificates and permits to build a magazine and store explosives

-- Describe the process of loading and maintaining a magazine; and store explosives for use
+- Describing the process of loading and maintaining a magazine; and store explosives for use

-Unit 17691: Use mathematics to solve problems in an extractive industries workplace.
+NZQA 17691: Using mathematics to solve problems in an extractive industries workplace.
 People credited with this unit standard are able to:

 - Use algebra to solve workplace problems, in an extractive industries workplace

-Unit 22057: Demonstrate knowledge of pneumatic and hydraulic power systems used in extractive operations.
+NZQA 22057: Demonstrating knowledge of pneumatic and hydraulic power systems used in extractive operations.
 People credited with this unit standard are able to demonstrate knowledge of pneumatic and hydraulic plant and equipment used in extractive operations.

 Pre-requisite for this COC: Holder or working toward an A or B Grade Quarry Manager qualification.